alxblzd/alxblzd.github.io/_posts/2025-01-19-proj-CRS-coreruleset-owasp-haproxy.md

 #### CRS Rules syntax
 TO simplify or schematise :

-SecRule is a directive like any other understood by ModSecurity.
-The difference is that this directive is way more powerful in what it is capable of representing.
-Generally, a SecRule is made up of 4 parts:
+SecRule is a directive like any other understood by ModSecurity and Coraza integrates theses. \
+A SecRule is made up of 4 parts :

-Variables - Instructs ModSecurity where to look (sometimes called Targets) Operators - Instructs ModSecurity when to trigger a match Transformations - Instructs ModSecurity how it should normalize variable data Actions - Instructs ModSecurity what to do if a rule matches The structure of the rule is as follows:
+- Variables - Instructs ModSecurity where to look (sometimes called Targets)
+- Operators - Instructs ModSecurity when to trigger a match
+- Transformations - Instructs ModSecurity how it should normalize variable data
+- Actions - Instructs ModSecurity what to do if a rule matches \
+The structure of the rule is as follows:

-SecRule VARIABLES "OPERATOR" "TRANSFORMATIONS,ACTIONS" A very basic rule looks as follows:
+SecRule VARIABLES "OPERATOR" "TRANSFORMATIONS,ACTIONS" \
+A very basic rule looks as follows:

 SecRule REQUEST_URI "@streq /index.php" "id:1,phase:1,t:lowercase,deny"

 ##### Phases
-The distinction between phase 1 and phase 2 is important because it allows for a layered approach to security, where initial broad checks (phase 1) are followed by more detailed and specific checks (phase 2).
-This layered approach helps in reducing false positives and improving the overall effectiveness of the WAF rules
+The distinction between phase 1 and phase 2 is important because it allows for a layered approach to security. \

+Initial broad checks (phase 1) \
+the followed by  : \
+more detailed and specific checks (phase 2). \

+This approach helps in reducing false positives and improving the overall effectiveness/comprehension of WAF rules by categorizing them.